Is there an ideal diet and training for each person?

 Some of the common and simple strategies are:

-- Try to consume some protein source at most meals.
+- Try to consume some source of protein at most meals.

-- Try to cook healthier, avoiding fried foods and betting on grilled, stewed and steamed.
+- Try to cook healthier, avoiding fried foods and opting for grilled, stewed and steamed foods.

 - Increase your intake of vitamins and minerals by eating vegetables at most meals and fruit at least twice a day.